aos/temple/README.md

 ## Features
 The main features of this theme include:
-* Page load speed optimizations (scores 98/100 on PageSpeed)
+* Page load speed optimizations (scores 99/100 on PageSpeed)
 * Syntax highlighting with `chroma`
 * No JavaScript
 * Multiple categories as navigation tabs
 * Tags and categories have their own pages
 * Footer with variable social links and RSS
-* Google analytics enabled
+* Google analytics option
 * Table of contents

 ## Getting Started
 If you have not already created a blog, I recommend you check out my [getting started guide](https://aos.github.io/2017/11/23/practical-guide-to-setting-up-a-hugo-blog/) for a comprehensive overview.
 Otherwise, just download it or clone it into your `themes/` directory:
 ```
 $ cd themes && git clone https://github.com/aos/temple.git
 ```